xarmar/conference-track-management/ThoughtProcess.md

 Ok, so I've just uploaded the main logic for the App.
 I added the methods: buildTrackList, placeTalks and createNewTrack to the 'parent' Class Conference.

-Now I need to start using Jest to validade my code.
+Now I need to start using Jest to validate my code.
 I hope things keep going like this as I am aiming to finish the project in 10 days.
 I estimated 6 days (12 hours total) for building the logic and 4 days (8 hours total) for building the front-end.

 Because I have 14 days total to finish the project, I want to leave an extra 4 days just in case something goes wrong or if I want to get fancy and start a new branch to work on some new features.

 **Warning**

 Just noticed that when using the normal Javascript date(), there is an offset of hours.
 This can compromise the project as the numbers displayed will be different.
-Must find solution, either in VanillaJS or by using an external Js Library.
+Must find a solution, either in VanillaJS or by using an external Js Library.

 ## **15/09/2021 - Day 3**